TimBest/travel-blog/_posts/_drafts/2022-07-03-serengeti-safari-experience.md

 It was buffet style and we had already been chatting, so I immediately in and said "this is the local food from Tanzania, and frankly the best food you will have had on your trip.
 If not, just blame me.
 If you've had Ethiopian food before, it's like that where you mix these and eat with your hands."
 This immediately gave them both confidence to get a big plate, and reduced some nervousness.
 At the end of the meal, the husband came up to me sharing that it was indeed amazing food.
 The chef and I also high-fived after the dinner and I congratulated him also: "you make incredible food, and everyone loved it!
 I had full confidence that everyone would taste that!
 Congrats and great job!"

 If you visit Tanzania, or any country in Africa on a safari or other tourist circuit, specifically ask for local food.
 Many restaurants make and serve this food off the menu, and they'd be thrilled to share their own culture with you!

+#### Honest & The Muscle Massage Ball
+We had a truly special relationship with our guide, Honest, who was with us for the whole 10 days.
+We felt that we created a genuine friendship with him - chatting about our homes, families, culture, and more.

+It was clear from the beginning that Honest was a positive and easy-going person, who is flexible and also cognizant of those around him.
+He is deeply empathetic while also being extremely knowledgeable and respectful to everyone, and he has an extremely strong work ethic.
+We valued him for this on numerous occasions.

+One truly defining moment was when he happened to mention that he had some muscle pain in his foot.
+Of course, he is driving 8-10 hours a day with us in the car, driving a safari jeep with a manual transmission on dirt roads.
+This was some active driving, where he was frequently shifting and using both feet.

+Because I have a long-term back injury, we travel with both a foam roller and a small lightweight ball.
+Each helps with keeping my body nimble and stretching out any stitches that occur.

+I brought the ball and foam roller to dinner after he mentioned he was having pain.
+He, and frankly the entire camp staff, at first looked at me like I was crazy.
+Honest humored me and watched my instructions on how to use the ball to help relax the muscles in the bottom of his foot.
+He tried it for several minutes and admitted that it was helping.
+I loaned the ball to him for two days, as he used it to relax his muscles.
+He called it "playing soccer in his tent", joking that he would be up and jumping around in no time!

+In thinking about it now, it struck me how open he was to something truly random and unknown.
+A small ball helping to relieve muscle pain and increase blood flow is a pretty big jump, but he was flexible to try it.
+And open enough to it to say that it was helping.

+This was one of several moments we had with Honest where we felt truly connected in a deep and lovely way.
+We will always cherish the time we had with him on the safari, and how he made us feel at home there.

 #### A Campfire aka "Bush TV"
 Osupoko has an amazing campfire area in front of the dining tent.
 They joked that it was "bush TV", despite having amazing internet!
 After returning from the day, we would sit there chatting and watching the sky get darker after sunset.
 It was a fun calm way to end the day.
 We did that for several days when we were not resting in the tent.
 It was a lovely gathering spot for folks to hang out, and we frequently chatted with the staff there when they would join us.